 Not only can these factors weaken the immune system, but bad bacteria and yeast overgrowth can occur in the intestines and colon that have their own set of symptoms to contend with.
 Irritable Bowel Syndrome, constipation, cramping, bloating, weight gain, fatigue, sugar cravings are some of the symptoms that can result.

 If one approaches Fibromyalgia treatment from a Functional Medicine (whole body) approach and realizes the direct link between Fibromyalgia and Gut Health, you have a much better chance at getting well and keeping it in remission.

 This is the first in a series of blog posts which cover what you can do to strengthen your immune system as a vital part of healing yourself.
-Look for Part II of Fibromyalgia and Gut Health coming soon.
+Part II of Fibromyalgia and Gut Health is here.